ecologydata/spp_estab_microhab/README.md

 ## Compiled data

+data/abbreviations.xlsx: description of all variables (not all used in scripts below) and species abbreviations

 data/census_sdlg.RData: yearly seedling survival + microhabitat variables

 data/census_spp.RData: yearly census data + microhabitat variables at quadrat level